Rob Witschge

 Robert Witschge (born 22 August 1966) is a Dutch former professional footballer who played as a midfielder.

 He spent most of his 14-year professional career with Feyenoord, but started out at Ajax, amassing Eredivisie totals of 281 matches and 39 goals.

-Witschge represented the Dutch national team in the 1994 World Cup and Euro 1992.
+Witschge represented the Netherlands national team in the 1994 World Cup and Euro 1992.

 Club career

-Born in Amsterdam, North Holland, Witschge started his professional career with local AFC Ajax, being an undisputed starter at the age of 20 and a crucial element of the team that won the 1986–87 European Cup Winners' Cup.
+Born in Amsterdam, North Holland, Witschge started his professional career with local Ajax, being an undisputed starter at the age of 20 and a crucial element of the team that won the 1986–87 European Cup Winners' Cup.
 During three seasons, he shared teams with his sibling Richard.

-Witschge joined French club AS Saint-Étienne in July 1989 but, unsettled, returned home in January 1991 with Feyenoord.
+Witschge joined French club Saint-Étienne in July 1989 but, unsettled, returned home in January 1991 with Feyenoord.
 He helped the Rotterdam side win three Dutch Cups, one Supercup and the 1992–93 Eredivisie.

-After one weak final year with Feyenoord – 13 appearances, no goals – the 30-year-old moved to FC Utrecht, retiring in 1999 after one season with Saudi Arabia's Ittihad FC.
-In 2001 Witschge took up coaching, being named assistant of Marco van Basten and John van 't Schip at the national team in 2004; he rejoined the pair at Ajax four years later, again as assistant.
+After one weak final year with Feyenoord – 13 appearances, no goals – the 30-year-old moved to Utrecht, retiring in 1999 after one season with Saudi Arabia's Ittihad.
+In 2001, Witschge took up coaching, being named assistant of Marco van Basten and John van 't Schip at the national team in 2004; he rejoined the pair at Ajax four years later, again as assistant.